Back to California

 Plain English Breakdown

-This law requires local agencies to provide emergency information in English and other languages spoken by at least 5% of the population that speaks English less than 'very well'.
+The bill requires local agencies to provide emergency information in English and any other language spoken by at least 5% of the population that speaks English less than 'very well'.

 What This Bill Does